Barra dos Coqueiros Wind Farm

 Porto Substation Modernization

 As part of the upgrades at the wind farm, Altus carried out a retrofit of the Porto Substation in Sergipe.
 The substation infrastructure was modernized to accommodate two new lines from the Step-Up Substation.
-This included an upgrade to the existing line and transformer protection, along with the installation of a transfer bay, allowing for switching between lines.

 Step-Up Substation Modernization